 CAEECC membership develops a mini WG by selecting among membership two-three people (onboarding for EE/DEI competency) to compile preexisting (or direct the work of consultants/program administrators to create) and vet primers for new members.

-EE primers do not exist at this time and require hired consultants, or program administrators to develop.
+Where EE primers do not exist at this time, require hired consultants, or program administrators, advocates, or others as appropriate to develop.

-Primer on CAEECC membership organization types power/authority, and historical positions doesn’t exist.
-Facilitation team to survey member organization types to develop.
+Primer on CAEECC membership organization types and their power, authority, and historical positions doesn’t exist.
+Groups such as Facilitation team, CPUC, and long-standing members to survey member organization types to develop.

 Primers are kept up to date and made accessible through the CAEECC website for anyone (not just onboarding members, but prospective member, public, current members)